Umio-Yasuno/amdgpu_top/README.md

        If 0 is specified, it will be an infinite loop. (default: 0) -u <u64>, --update-process-index <u64>
-       Update interval in seconds of the process index for fdinfo. (default: 5s)
+       Update interval in seconds of the process index for fdinfo. (default: 5s) --json_fifo, --json-fifo <String>
+       Output JSON formatted data to FIFO (named pipe) for other application and scripts.
 ```

 ### Commands for TUI